 Remember –– the goal of this course is to teach you strategies to become a more strategic business writer.
 This means you will be able to present complex information clearly, regardless of the type of document and audience.

-In this course, you will also get individual feedback from the instructor.
+In this business english class, you will also get individual feedback from the instructor.
 To actually improve your business writing skills, you need both course instruction and feedback on your actual writing.

 During the course, you will apply what you are learning in mini writing tasks.
 These tasks are designed to reinforce what you are learning in that section of the course.
 Additionally, after submitting actual writing exercises, you will receive both subjective and objective feedback from your instructor.

-This course is identical to our Effective Business Writing Techniques course but also includes additional grammar and syntax instruction, as well as detailed instructor guidance.
+This course is identical to our Effective Business Writing Techniques course but also includes additional grammar and syntax instruction for non-native English speakers, as well as detailed instructor guidance.

 This module outlines the necessary foundation for writing better content and process.
 We will work with you to develop specific learning goals that you want to achieve by the end of the course.
 This will help us to define your specific skill gaps when writing for an English business audience.